 - Example checklists, timelines, and guidelines

-- Links to other grant writing resources and training
+- Links to many grant writing resources, opportunities, and training